 1. Absolut Vodka

-You'll likely already be acquainted with Absolut Vodka (opens in new tab), which is one of the most iconic vodka brands in the world and is produced in Sweden.
-It famously comes in a variety of flavors, from raspberry to vanilla, but choose the original option and it contains 66 calories per 1oz (30ml) serving.
+You'll likely already be acquainted with Absolut Vodka, which is one of the most iconic vodka brands in the world and is produced in Sweden.
+It famously comes in a variety of flavors, from raspberry to vanilla, but choose the original option and it contains just 66 calories per 1oz (30ml) serving.

 2. Grey Goose Vodka

-Another well-known, but slightly more luxurious choice is Grey Goose Vodka (opens in new tab).
+Another well-known, but slightly more luxurious choice is Grey Goose Vodka.
 The French brand makes its smooth spirit from just two ingredients and distills it before bottling.
-It has 66 calories per 1oz (30ml) serving.
+Much like Absolut, it has 66 calories per 1oz (30ml) serving.

 3. Belvedere Vodka

-If you're after another high-end choice, then Belvedere Vodka (opens in new tab) works mighty fine.
-The Polish brand, which has been operating for 600 years, quadruple distill its drink - which contains 69 calories per 1oz (30ml) serving.
+If you're after another high-end choice, then Belvedere Vodka works mighty fine.
+The Polish brand, which has been operating for 600 years, quadruple distills its drink - which contains a still-impressive 69 calories per 1oz (30ml) serving.

 4. Smirnoff Vodka

 As the largest vodka brand in the world, Smirnoff Vodka is present on most supermarket and bar shelves, making it an easily accessible choice.
-There are 62 calories in a 1oz (30ml) serving.
+It's also the lowest calorie vodka of all the low calorie vodka on this list at 62 calories for a 1oz (30ml) serving.

 5. Cîroc Vodka

-Cîroc Vodka (opens in new tab) is made from French grapes as part of a process inspired by wine production.
+Cîroc Vodka is a low calorie vodka made from French grapes in a process inspired by wine production.
 The fresh, crisp result is a product that contains 69 calories per 1oz (30ml) serving.

 6. Effen Vodka

-The Dutch brand Effen Vodka (opens in new tab) chill-distill and carbon filter before being blended with spring water to create their premium offering.
+The Dutch brand Effen Vodka chill-distill and carbon filter their vodka before blending it with spring water to create their premium offering.
 There are 64 calories per 1oz (30ml) serving.

 7. Svedka Vodka

-As its name suggests, Svedka Vodka (opens in new tab) hails from Sweden.
-It is known for its fun flavored options - from 'strawberry lemonade' to 'cucumber lime' - but its original version contains 70 calories per 1oz (30ml).
+As its name suggests, Svedka Vodka hails from Sweden.
+This low calorie vodka is known for its fun flavored options - from strawberry lemonade to cucumber lime - but its original version contains 70 calories per 1oz (30ml).

 8. Tito's Vodka

-Tito's Vodka (opens in new tab) is produced in Texas, where it is still handmade in old-fashioned pot stills.
-It contains 70 calories per 1oz (30ml) serving.
+Tito's Vodka is produced in Texas, where it's still handmade in old-fashioned pot stills.
+It contains 70 calories per 1oz (30ml) serving, much like Svedka.

 9. Ketel One Vodka